4ubr3ypwd/google-destination-url/readme.txt

 == Description ==

-GDU is a plugin that saves you from having to open another tab, perform a Google Search, copy the link, close the tab, and paste (whew~).
+This plugins saves you from having to open another tab, perform a Google Search, copy the link, close the tab, and paste (whew~).

 All you have to do is click Add Link, do a quick Google Search, click the link you want to add.
 BAM!

 == Changelog ==